rdkcentral/ThunderNanoServices/WifiControl/doc/WifiControlPlugin.md

 <a name="event.networkchange"></a>
 ## *networkchange <sup>event</sup>*

-Signals that a network property has changed (e.g. frequency).
+Signals that a network property has changed. e.g. frequency.

 ### Parameters